Facing a probation revocation? Our criminal defense attorneys explain a few common issues:

 Upon failing probation, extended supervision, or parole an offender faces the possibility of returning to jail or prison.
 That possibility becomes reality upon the probation officer initiating revocation proceedings and placing the offender on a hold.

 If your probation officer threatens to revoke you, issues a warrant for you, or if you’ve committed a rule violation, certainly call a criminal defense attorney.
-At Meyer Van Severen, S.C. our criminal defense attorneys aggressively fight probation revocations.
+At Van Severen Law Office our criminal defense attorneys aggressively fight probation revocations.
 Finally, call us at (414) 270-0202 to get started.

 What’s the first step of probation revocation?